How We Are Funded

 How much TOT revenue is generated each year?

 For Fiscal Year 2017-18, total TOT revenue collections were approximately $12.8 million.
-Starting February 1, 2019, one hundred percent (100%) of TOT visitor paid taxes go into the City’s general fund, with the exception of the three-year transition funds mentioned above.
+Starting February 1, 2019, one hundred percent (100%) of TOT visitor paid taxes go into the City’s general fund.

 What can TOT revenues retained by the City of Huntington Beach be used for?